 4.1 This Licence shall come into force on and including the Commencement Date and shall continue for a minimum period of [ten (10)] years (hereinafter the "Initial Term") unless terminated earlier pursuant to Clause 9).
 For the avoidance of doubt, the Supplier’s right to have its Equipment on the Assets shall expire at the end of the Initial Term, regardless of when the Supplier installed its Equipment on each Asset.

 If the Supplier wishes to retain its Equipment on the Assets beyond the Initial Term, the Parties shall negotiate in good faith to agree the terms of such arrangement for up to another [seven (7)] years (hereinafter the “Extended Term”) with such negotiations to begin no later than (three (3)] years prior to the expiry of the Initial Term and endeavour to complete their negotiations on the terms of such arrangement no later than one (1) year prior to the expiry of the Initial Term, but the Parties acknowledge that there is no obligation on either Party to enter into an agreement to extend the Initial Term.
-However, the Authority shall have the right at the expiry of the Initial Term to refuse the Supplier’s continued use of the Asset(s), only in the event that such refusal is in accordance with the terms of any relevant regulations.
+However, the Authority shall have the right at the expiry of the Initial Term to refuse the Supplier’s continued use of the Asset(s).

 If the Supplier does not wish to continue the use of the Assets, the Authority refuses an extension of the Initial Term under Clause 4.2 or the Parties cannot agree the terms of such arrangement, this Licence shall expire at the end of the Initial Term and the Supplier shall remove the Equipment in accordance with the process set down in the Operational Procedures.